 To gain possession of a loose ball that has been caught, intercepted, or recovered, a player must gain complete control of the ball while inbounds, and maintain control of the ball long enough to clearly become a runner.
 A possession is made when a player has the ball long enough to become a runner when, after his second foot is on the ground, he is capable of avoiding or warding off impending contact of an opponent, tucking the ball away, turning up field, or taking additional steps.
 If the player loses the ball while simultaneously touching both feet or any other part of his body to the ground, there is no possession.
 This rule applies in the field of play and in the end zone.

 SIMULTANEOUS POSSESSION (NFL RULE)

-If a Loose Ball is controlled simultaneously by two opponents, and both players retain it, it is simultaneous possession, and the ball belongs to the team last in possession.
+If a Loose Ball is controlled simultaneously by two opponents, and both players retain it, this will result in a simultaneous possession, and the ball will belong to the team that was last in possession.
 It is not simultaneous possession if a player gains control first and an opponent subsequently gains joint control.

 POSSESSION WHILE FALLING (NFL RULE)